scytherswings/Plex-Board/README.md

 4. `git clone https://github.com/scytherswings/Plex-Board.git`

-5. `rvm use 2.3.0; cd /opt/Plex-Board;` If you get a message saying something like: `RVM is not a function, selecting rubies with 'rvm use ...' will not work.`
+5. `rvm use 2.3.0` If you get a message saying something like: `RVM is not a function, selecting rubies with 'rvm use ...' will not work.`
 Then you'll have to run `/bin/bash --login` or reboot with `sudo reboot`.

 6. `cd /opt/Plex-Board`